 05.01 Authority.

-NRR is assigned the responsibility to establish the foundation on which the reactor inspection program is structured, and to confer on the the authority to inspect activities over which the NRC has jurisdiction. will be responsible for the development and oversight of the LRIP, while the will be responsible for the implementation of the LRIP.
-Any follow-up and future inspection needs relating to license renewal after the renewed license is granted will be integrated into the Reactor Oversight Program under MC 2515.
-The responsibility for these inspections will be maintained by the .
+NRR is assigned the responsibility to establish the foundation on which the reactor inspection program is structured, and to confer on the Regions the authority to inspect activities over which the NRC has jurisdiction.
+DLR will be responsible for the development and oversight of the LRIP, while the Regions will be responsible for the implementation of the LRIP.
+Any follow-up and future inspection needs relating to license renewal after the renewed operating license is granted will be integrated into the Reactor Oversight Program under IMC 2515.
+The responsibility for these inspections will be maintained by the Regions.

 05.02 Applicant Responsibility.

 It is emphasized that it is the applicant's responsibility to maintain and operate the facility safely and in compliance with the CLB and regulatory requirements.
 NRC inspections are not designed to duplicate or substitute for an applicant's management controls established as a part of its quality verification system.

 05.03 Communications.

-In implementing the inspection program set forth by this , frequent communication between , the and other offices within the NRC encouraged.
-An inspection plan will be developed early in the inspection process by the inspection team leader for each applicant with assistance from The will implement plan with assistance from and other supporting organizations.
+In implementing the inspection program set forth by this IMC, frequent communication between DLR, the Regions and other offices within the NRC is encouraged.
+An inspection plan will be developed early in the inspection process by the inspection team leader for each applicant with assistance from DLR, if needed.
+The inspection plans are subject to the approval of the

+responsible Regional Division Director or designee and will be developed for Inspection Procedure (IP) 71002, “License Renewal Inspection,” IP 71003, “Post-Approval Site Inspections for License Renewal” and IP 71013, “Site Inspections at Plants with a Timely Renewal Application.”
+The Regions will implement the inspection plan with assistance from DLR and other supporting organizations, if needed.

+2516-06 LICENSE RENEWAL INSPECTIONS

 06.01 Purpose.

-The fundamental of is to ensure that there is reasonable assurance that the effects of aging will be managed consistent with the CLB during the period of extended operation.
+The fundamental purpose of license renewal inspections is to ensure that there is reasonable assurance that the effects of aging will be managed consistent with the CLB during the period of extended operation.

+06.02 Policy.

+It is not possible to anticipate all the unique circumstances that might be encountered during the course of a particular inspection.
+Therefore, individual inspectors are expected to exercise initiative in conducting inspections based on their expertise and experience to ensure that all the inspection objectives are met.

+If in the course of conducting an inspection, current potential safety concerns or compliance issues outside the scope of the procedure are identified, the concerns should be: (1) pursued to the extent necessary to understand the issue, and (2) communicated to the resident inspectors on-site as well as the appropriate Regional staff for further follow-up inspections.
+The license renewal inspection team should contact the license renewal program office if assistance is needed.

+06.03 Objectives.

+The license renewal inspection objectives are to:

-a basis for recommending issuance or denial of a renewed license.
+Provide a basis for recommending issuance or denial of a renewed operating license.

-weaknesses within an applicant’s overall license renewal program or an individual AMP that fail to provide reasonable assurance that the applicable aging effects will be adequately managed during the period of extended operation.
+Identify weaknesses within an applicant’s overall license renewal program or an individual AMP that fail to provide reasonable assurance that the applicable aging effects will be adequately managed during the period of extended operation.

-the status of compliance with 10 CFR Part 54 and other areas relating to maintaining and operating the plant such that the continued operation beyond the current licensing term will not be inimical to the public health and safety.
+Determine the status of compliance with 10 CFR Part 54 and other areas relating to maintaining and operating the plant such that the continued operation beyond the current licensing term will not be inimical to the public health and safety.